 Taken from my 2012 LDS Living article, "Preparing for a Christ-centered Christmas."

-Thanksgiving fell quite early in the calendar this year, but stores and radio began preparing us for Christmas even before Halloween, trotting out their decorations and playing seasonal music much earlier than the day after Thanksgiving that was once the traditional beginning of the Christmas season in the past.
+More and more, stores and radio began preparing us for Christmas even before Halloween, trotting out their decorations and playing seasonal music much earlier than the day after Thanksgiving that was once the traditional beginning of the Christmas season in the past.
 For families and individuals who want a less commercial and more spiritual period of preparation, here are a few ideas, some arising from long-standing Christian traditions and practice and others having developed from our own family’s practical experience.

 Decorating . . . with a Purpose